Mystic practises, and their outcome of common truths,

 Mysticism itself is usually based on meditative practises, where one’s mind is used to theoretically gain religious insight and/or commune with God.

-In most cases, mind stilling techniques, such as chanting (aloud or silently) or concentrating on one’s breath, are applied to allow the mind itself to open to what is normally clouded by the buzz of everyday thought processes.
-In essence, many mystics believe that we are tied to our everyday apprehension of reality, maybe even ‘blinded’, by what we experience through our senses.
-They consider then, that mysticism can allow us to escape the hold over our minds that our everyday senses possess.
+In most cases, mind stilling techniques, such as chanting (aloud or silently) or concentrating on one’s breath, are applied.
+This allows the mind itself to open to what is normally clouded by the buzz of everyday thought processes.
+Many mystics believe that we are tied to our everyday apprehension of reality, maybe even ‘blinded’, by what we experience through our senses.
+They consider then, that mysticism can allow us to escape the hold our everyday senses have over our minds.
 Some mystics are fortunate enough to have the capacity to spontaneously enter the desired state of mind.

 If applied effectively, mystics believe that their techniques will inevitably lead to a state of altered consciousness where ‘ultimate’ knowledge can be gained, or union with ‘the’ supreme being can occur.
 Although progress towards this state of mind is normally even and gradual, the actual shift into it is abrupt and dramatic.